 The scheme was designed in order to meet the housing needs of local people who were unable to afford to purchase a home of their own in the commercial housing market.
-Properties are sold on a Shared Equity Leasehold basis whereby the purchaser owns either a 72 or 76% share of the equity and pays a monthly charge which is currently £34.61 to cover rent and administration costs to the Council for the remainder.
-This has the effect of keeping the price of these properties considerably lower than similar properties on the commercial market.
+Properties are sold on a Fixed Shared Equity Leasehold basis whereby the purchaser owns around a 76% share of the equity and pays a monthly rent (currently £37.39) in respect of the remaining percentage.

 The development comprises 54 properties at Larkfield Road and Ramsey Road, Ely (off High Barns, between Ely Infants School and Larkfield Centre).

 2 x 3 bedroom houses

 When completed in 1992, each property had gas central heating, double glazing and a fully fitted kitchen.
 Each property has gardens to front and rear and allocated space for parking of two cars.
 However, over the years many properties have been updated by current owners.